MerlinEgalite/playing-with-aave/README.md

 ## TODO

 Short terms:
-- Create forms to to whitelist someone.
+- [] Review link in menu (maybe merge some pages).
+- [] Test project proposal creation and voting.
-- Update SC to allow someone to borrow.
+- [] Update SC with timeframe for vote.
+- [] Add a getter for mapping?
+- [] Improve Form with a border.

 Long terms:
-- Implement conviction voting to whitelist new borrowers.
+- [] Implement conviction voting to vote on projects.
-- Allow projects to run for being whitelisted.
+- [] Allow projects to run for being whitelisted.

 ## Utils